-Use the following steps to secure each Inner Slide Rail to the switch chassis.
+Use the following steps to secure each inner slide rail to the switch chassis.

-CAUTION: It is s important to install the Inner Slide Rails using the Phillips Head, 8-32 x 3/16" screws supplied in the Rack Mount Kit.
+CAUTION: It is s important to install the inner slide rails using the Phillips head, 8-32 x 3/16" screws supplied in the Rack Mount Kit.
 Installing screws longer than 3/16" can damage the switch.

-1. Position the Inner Slide Rails with the flat side against the switch, oriented in one of the following two ways:
+1. Position the inner slide rails with the flat side against the switch, oriented in one of the following two ways:

-IMPORTANT: Compaq recommends installing the SAN Switch 2/16 so that the port side of the switch slides out the rear of the 9000 Series Rack (as described in step 1a below).
+IMPORTANT: Compaq recommends installing the SAN Switch 2/16 EL so that the port side of the switch slides out the rear of the 9000 Series Rack (as described in step 1a below).
 In this way, the switch faces the aisle where exhaust air is released.
 Air intake and exhaust for all components in the rack should flow in the same direction.

-- To allow the port side of the switch to slide out the rear of the rack: Orient the Inner Slide Rail with the end containing the Lock Release Lever towards the power supply end of switch. - b.
-To allow the power supply side of the switch to slide out the front of the rack: Orient the Inner Slide Rail with the end containing the Lock Release Lever towards the port end of switch.
+- a.
+To allow the port side of the switch to slide out the rear of the rack: Orient the inner slide rail with the end containing the lock release lever towards the power supply end of switch. - b.
+To allow the power supply side of the switch to slide out the front of the rack: Orient the inner slide rail with the end containing the lock release lever towards the port end of switch. - 2.
+Locate three Phillips head, 8-32 x 3/16" screws provided in the Rack Mount Kit.
+Secure the inner slide rail to the switch, see Figure 2-4.

-- 2. Locate three Phillips head, 8-32 x 3/16" screws provided in the Rack Mount Kit. - a.
-Secure the Inner Slide Rail to the switch using the three Phillips head, 8-32 x 3/16" screws contained in the Rack Mount Kit, see Figure 2-2 - b.
-Tighten the screws and torque to 15-inch pounds...
+3. Tighten the screws and torque to 15-inch pounds.

-Figure 2-2: Securing the Inner Slide Rails to the switch
+Figure 2-4: Securing the Inner Slide Rails to the switch

-3. Repeat steps 1 and 2 to attach the second Inner Slide Rail to the switch.
-Make sure to orient the second Inner Slide Rail in the same way you positioned the first (based on 1a or 1b above).
+4. Repeat steps 1 and 2 to attach the second inner slide rail to the switch.
+Make sure to orient the second inner slide rail in the same way you positioned the first (based on 1a or 1b above).